WANdisco/wandisco-documentation/docs/quickstarts/troubleshooting/adlsg1_troubleshooting.md

 sidebar_label: ADLS Gen1
 ---

-Please see the [Useful information](./useful_info.md) section for additional commands and help.
+See the [Useful information](./useful_info.md) section for additional commands and help.

 [//]: <## Common issues and resolutions>